 For instance, Sketch.
 Being a go-to solution for many designers, Sketch is widely used for UI, app and wireframe designing.
 The interface is intuitive, and all designs are created in vector formats, making it easy to size things up and down without losing any clarity.
 Sketch is also a great tool for cross-collaborative teams, because you can share designs easily and receive feedback from collaborators directly in the file.
 You can even loop in developers at different stages of the design process, so they can get started on their work, too.

 Another awesome option is Adobe’s InDesign tool.
 Built for page layouts, print collateral and digital media, InDesign allows designers to quickly and easily create assets of all different sorts.
-With completely customizable elements, they can infuse the right color schemes, use on-brand images, and even change the font to match your brand style guide.
+With completely customizable elements, they can infuse the right color schemes, use on-brand images, and even change the font to match your Brand Guidelines.
 InDesign is also a solid choice for cross-collaborative teams, because you can share PDF versions, leave feedback, and request edits directly in the file.

 The other popular Adobe design tool is Adobe XD.
 Not unlike Sketch, Adobe XD is all about designing UX and UI for things like websites, apps, games and even voice interfaces.
 However, XD does have some pretty unique features.
 For one, you can co-edit designs in real-time.
 You can also build in animations and microinteractions to make your designs pop.
 Best of all, in addition to its co-editing feature, XD allows for project sharing and in file feedback.